Juncture is The University of Manchester

 The journal's focus is politics, but this is taken in a broad sense.
 Submissions are taken from a whole range of areas including Political Theory, International Politics, Political Economy, Comparative Politics, Public Policy and Public Law.
 Any paper from a subject within the social sciences can be considered by the editorial board, as long as that paper has clear political relevance.
 Where papers are not therefore inherently political, the author must emphasise and illustrate the political significance of their work both within their abstract and within their paper.

-Remember: For the present the journal only accepts internal submissions from University of Manchester students, those from the class of most recent graduates and only one paper per person per submission period.
+At present the journal only accepts internal submissions from University of Manchester students, those from the class of most recent graduates and only one paper per person per submission period.
 It is also worth noting that we will always try and not publish similar papers.
 That means that if you have written a paper and are thinking of submitting it, it is worth looking at what we have currently published in our issues.

 Please send us two documents when submitting your paper: